Cathyann174/Annual-Nominal-Fish-Catches-Casestudy/README.md

 Overview

-The goal of this project was to identify if there was an increase or decrease of fishing in the Northeast Atlantic Region
+The goal of this project was to identify whether there was an increase or decrease of fishing in the Northeast Atlantic Region

 Data Understanding